-1. Get an index box and 41 tabbed divider to fit inside.
+1. Get a box and these tabbed dividers

 ·1 divider-- Daily